The Impact of Spyware

-This report reveals how companies based in economically developed and largely democratic states are profiting from exporting highly invasive surveillance technologies to repressive regimes where its misuse is likely.
+This report reveals how companies based in economically developed and largely democratic states are profiting from exporting highly invasive digital surveillance technologies to repressive regimes where its misuse is likely.

 We analyzed almost 100 reports and articles published since 2015 to provide a comprehensive view of this largely unrestricted and highly secretive market for technology used to hack and spy on individuals’ personal devices.
 The findings demonstrate the need for meaningful regulation and increased transparency within the sector.

 The technologies discussed in this report can all secretly monitor someone’s digital activity from afar.
 They range from highly sophisticated and expensive exploits such as NSO’s “zero-click attacks” to those that exploit widespread vulnerabilities in telecommunication protocols.

-The impact of these tools on civil society is increasingly well known, with the likes of NSO Group becoming household names due to their alleged role selling invasive tools to repressive regimes that use them to track down and silence dissidents.
+The impact of these tools on civil society is increasingly well known, with the likes of NSO Group becoming household names due to their alleged role selling invasive tech to repressive regimes that use them to track down and silence dissidents.
 Despite growing evidence, most of the companies named in this report have vehemently denied enabling human rights abuses.

 “The private surveillance industry is a free-for-all… States and industry are collaborating in the spread of technology that is causing immediate and regular harm to individuals and organizations that are essential to democratic life” – David Kaye, former UN Special Rapporteur on Freedom of Expression

 The true number of those impacted by spyware is almost impossible to determine, particularly given that many people will fall victim to the technology and not notice.

 Activists and dissidents were the most frequently targeted, followed by government officials and journalists.
-We also discovered that spyware had been used to target individuals across nation state boundaries at least 85 times, including the targeting of Rwandan political figures based in Belgium.
+We also discovered that spyware had been used to hack the devices of individuals across nation state boundaries at least 85 times, including the targeting of Rwandan political figures based in Belgium.

 This report shows that despite repeated criticisms and attempted regulation, the commercial spyware industry continues to grow unabated.
 Estimated to be worth $12 billion, it is clear more needs to be done to reign in the industry to protect human rights and safeguard freedom of expression.